toradex/meta-toradex-security/docs/README-secure-debug.md

 When secure debug is enabled, provisioning data is generated at build time.
 For example, on iMX8-based SoCs the layer generates the required fuse commands and appends them to the `fuse-cmds.txt` and `imx-config.fuse` files already produced by the HAB/AHAB flow.
 Nothing is programmed by the build itself.
 The commands are executed later, by the user, on the device.

-## Secure Debug on iMX8M
+## Secure Debug on iMX6, iMX7 and iMX8M

-On iMX8M, Secure Debug uses the NXP **System JTAG Controller (SJC)**.
+On iMX6, iMX7 and iMX8M, Secure Debug uses the NXP **System JTAG Controller (SJC)**.
 The SJC can gate the JTAG interface and require a challenge/response authentication flow before allowing debug access.

 The supported operating modes are: